 This summer fellowship has been offered since 2016.
 Gifts from the Friends of Ludwig Koenen, a former President of the SCS, as well as matching funds from the National Endowment for the Humanities have been added to the Society’s Endowment for Classics Research and Teaching.
 The Finance Committee determines the amount of income derived from these contributions that will be available each year to support training in papyrology, and applications will be reviewed by a committee consisting of three members, one appointed by the Vice President for Education, one appointed by the Vice President for Publications and Research, and one appointed by the American Society of Papyrologists.

 The competition is open to graduate students, postdoctoral fellows, and untenured faculty, including contingent faculty.
-As of 2021, applicants do not have to be SCS members, and the selection committee will make awards of at least $600 but no more than $1,800.
+As of 2021, applicants do not have to be SCS members.
+In 2021, the amount of the award will be $2,900.
 The application should consist of: